flyquasar/AppImageDragDrop/README.md

     chmod +x AppImageDragDrop.sh
     ```

-3. Run the script with the desired options:
+3. Run the script:
     ```bash
     ./AppImageDragDrop.sh
     ```
+    Running it, it will move it self to ~/scripts/AppImageDragDrop
+    This is done for a few reasons:

+    📂 Centralized location – All scripts live in one predictable folder (~/scripts/AppImageDragDrop), making them easier to find and manage.

+    🔄 Consistency – Instead of scattering files across different directories, everything is grouped together, reducing confusion.

+    🧹 Easy clean up

 ## Removal
-1. Run the script with the "remove" option to remove the service:
+1. Run the script with the "remove" option to remove the service - Applications folder will be kept:
     ```bash
     ./AppImageDragDrop.sh remove
     ```